A Dynamic Installation

-I covered all of the windows of my top-floor apartment in a grid of programmable LED’s to put on a show as an unofficial LUMEN installation.
+I covered all of the windows of a top-floor apartment in a grid of programmable LED’s to turn the entire space into a canvas for dynamic visualizations.

-In the end, six grids were created to continuously loop through a three minute long sequence at the corner of one of the busiest intersections in Waterloo, Ontario during the LUMEN Art + Light Festival.
+In the end, six grids were created to fit in each window, which continuously looped through a three minute long sequence of vibrant visualizations at the corner of one of the busiest intersections in Waterloo, Ontario during the LUMEN Art + Light Festival.

 The development process included building out the grids and programming them side-by-side.
 They were tested in the windows only two days before the installation to ensure the visual effect was as expected.
 The arrangement of the grids during the program testing process created some cool shots.